OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

     60       2.00          5.10
     70       1.00          3.00

 Assuming that the degradation follows an exponential decay trend, determine the half-life for both herbicides.
+[Sheet: 14.1]

 ### Exercise 2